nischaalc/The-CLMDB/README.md

 this information back to you on the command line.
 From here you can choose to remove duplicates and sort the list of movies before writing the list to a new file.

-Planned features:

-*   Use linked lists for more efficient traversal of records.
-Makes searching and deleting more efficient as well.
-*   Develop a GUI and port this from the command line to an actual program.